Mordekai66/Team-8-InternShip/Our plan.md

    We'll integrate all components, ensuring smooth operation from data processing to model deployment.

 5. Continuous Testing & Feedback 🔄
-   Adopting Agile practices, we will regularly test and gather feedback on each iteration, making improvements where necessary to ensure that our solution remains user-centric and high-performing.
+   We will apply Agile methodology for continuous testing and feedback, allowing us to make ongoing improvements and adjustments to ensure our solution remains user-centric.

 📅 Timeline & Deliverables